 — UFC (@ufc) December 30, 2018

 Cyborg, who had not lost a fight in over 13 years, subsequently left the UFC to compete under the Bellator banner.
-Nunes remains a double champion today, though she’s yet to defend her featherweight belt.
+Nunes remains a double champion to this day.

 4. Henry Cejudo: UFC Flyweight and Bantamweight Champ